Talgar

-Name
+Etymology

 There are several possible explanations for the town's name.
 The most obvious is that Talgar originates from a later modified name of an ancient settlement of Talkhiz, situated in the Talgar suburbs.

 History

 Middle Ages

-The first records of Talgar settlement were made by a Persian geographer in a medieval geographical treatise Hudud al-'Alam ("Borders of The World") in 982.
-The settlement bore a name Talkhiz and was situated in the mountains of Semirechye at the borders of Turkic tribes Karluk and Chigils.
+The first records of the Talgar settlement were made by a Persian geographer in a Persian medieval geographical treatise Hudud al-'Alam ("Borders of The World") in 982.
+The settlement bore the name Talkhiz and was situated in the mountains of Semirechye at the borders of Turkic tribes Karluk and Chigils.
 The geographer described inhabitants of Talkhiz as "brave, martial, and valiant people".
 Scientists analyzed the name of the settlement and concluded it to have been distorted by a copyist, so that originally it sounded as “Talkhir”.
 However, Talkhir (Talgar) is a well-known name in modern Kazakhstan.
-A town neighboring Almaty, its river and the highest peak of Zailiisky Alatau also bear this name.
+A town neighboring Almaty, a river flowing through it and the highest peak of Zailiisky Alatau also bear this name.
 It became obvious that the ancient settlement had been situated somewhere close by.
-Thus, archeological excavations in the southeastern suburbs of modern Talgar revealed the mysterious settlement.
+Archeological excavations in the southeastern suburbs of modern Talgar revealed the mysterious settlement.

 Thanks to the work of archeologists I.I.
 Kopylov, A.Kh.
 Morgulin, K.M.
 Baipakov, and T.V.
 Savelyeva the scenario of the development of Talgar settlement was reconstructed.

-In the 9th century a fortification belonging to the head of a Turkic tribe was founded on the place of Talgar settlement.
-The locality was chosen because it was on the Silk Road and situated at the foothills of Zailiisky Alatau, incorporating rich land sources and summer pastures there.
+In the 9th century a fortification belonging to the head of a Turkic tribe was founded in Talgar settlement.
+The locality was chosen because it was on the Silk Road and situated at the foothills of Zailiisky Alatau, incorporating rich land sources and summer pastures.

-With time Talgar settlement became popular with merchants and craftspeople.
+With time, Talgar settlement became popular with merchants and craftspeople.
 First they served the owner of the settlement and his court, but later they started producing goods for nomads and surrounding settlements.
 Such city development was common in Central Asia at that time.

-By the beginning of the 10th century Talgar had become a city.
+By the beginning of the 10th century, Talgar had become a city.
 It was a time of political and economic change in Kazakhstan history, since the country got controlled by the feudal Karakhanid dynasty.
 The territory of Kazakhstan was conditionally divided into several appanges governed by Karakhanid deputies.
 Talgar developed rapidly in this period and, like other cities of the Ili river valley it became the capital of an economically and geographically important territory.